-Zoning - specifies permitted uses, lot sizes, height, and setbacks as well as the maximum density of buildings.
+Zoning: Permitted uses, lot sizes, height, and setbacks as well as the maximum density of buildings.

-Development Example - Building an Apartment Building
+Development Example: Apartment Building